DeepakUp9/System-Design-N/HLD/educative/#4Back-of-the-envelopeCalculations/#1Put Back-of-the-envelope Numbers in Perspective.md

 # What’s Next
 In the next section, we’ll use **RPS (Requests Per Second)** numbers for server estimation with other resources such as **storage** and **network bandwidth**.

----

-# Notes

-- Different assumptions (e.g., number of instructions per request) will change the final numbers.
-- Our estimates are **reasonable in the absence of real measurements**.
-- Notice how we avoided CPU/memory/I/O complexities → this simplification is the hallmark of **BOTECs**.

----

-# What’s Next
-In the next section, we’ll use **RPS (Requests Per Second)** numbers for server estimation with other resources such as **storage** and **network bandwidth**.